XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Node DB Type

 The `type` field in the `node_db` section of the `rippled.cfg` file sets the type of key-value store that `rippled` uses to persist the XRP Ledger in the Ledger Store.
 You can set the value to either `rocksdb` or `nudb`.

-For setting the store that `rippled` uses to persist history shards, if you are participating in history sharding, see [History Sharding](XREF: concept-history-sharding.md#shard-store-configuration).
+`rippled` offers a history sharding feature that allows you to store a randomized range of ledgers in a separate shard store.
+For more information about how to use this feature, see [History Sharding](XREF: concept-history-sharding.md#shard-store-configuration).

 #### RocksDB vs NuDB
 RocksDB requires approximately one-third less disk storage than NuDB and provides a corresponding improvement in I/O latency.
 However, this comes at a cost of increased memory utilization as storage size grows.
-NuDB, on the other hand, has nearly constant performance and memory footprint regardless of storage.
+NuDB, on the other hand, has nearly constant performance and memory footprint regardless of [storage](#storage).

-For `rippled` servers that operate as validators, which keep only a few days' worth of data or less, Ripple recommends using RocksDB.
-For all other uses, Ripple recommends users configure NuDB for the Ledger Store.
-NuDB has no performance-related configuration settings.
-However, tuning parameters are available for RocksDB that have been used to  achieve the maximum tested transaction processing throughput, shown here:
+`rippled` servers that operate as validators keep only a few days' worth of data or less.
+Ripple recommends using RocksDB for validators.
+For all other uses, Ripple recommends using NuDB for the Ledger Store.

+NuDB has no performance-related configuration options.
+RocksDB has performance-related configuration options.
+You can use these to achieve the maximum tested transaction processing throughput.
+Here is an example of the recommended configuration:

 ```
 [node_db]